kimfetti/kimfetti.github.io/_posts/math/2018-12-10-planetary-birthday-problem.md

 The problem goes something along the lines of:

 > <span class="teaser">You are throwing a party and inviting random people you have never met.
-What's the fewest number of people you need to invite to have at least 50% probability that two strangers will have the same birthday? <br>(Birth year need not match.)</span>
+What's the fewest number of <br> people you need to invite to have at least 50% probability that two strangers will have the same birthday? <br>(Birth year need not match.)</span>

 If you haven’t solved this one before, feel free to take a moment and give it a shot.
 Be warned -- __spoilers ahead__!